CAMeL-Lab/ArabicChainBank/README.md

 **Building Trees:** Recursively generating derivational trees starting from each root, src/TreeBuilding/build_tree.py.
 **Visualizing Trees:** Creating graphical representations of the derivational structures, src\DataMerging\merge_data.py.

  If you are interested in running a sample of data to test the adopted method to build the Chainbank, you can follow the instrcutions as in the following section.
-To run them using the full data extracted from Camelmorph you should to add the directory of this data.
+To run them using the full data extracted from CAMelMorph you should to add the directory of this data.

 ## Running Generation Scripts